 We have just released the Metaskills Quiz 2.0 and I am inviting our friends to see which of their talents are most developed: Are you intuitive, or studious?
 Empathetic, or logical?
 Imaginative, or driven by process?
 The quiz takes only a few minutes and it will immediately generate a “talent handprint” which I’d like you to share with us.
 By doing this you will contribute to a study we’re conducting to better understand links between metaskills and success.
 Also, the first 25 people to share their talent handprint on Facebook will receive a signed copy of my new book Metaskills.
 So, what are you waiting for?
-The link is below.
+Take the quiz now.
 Have fun.

 Take the quiz to discover your talents—and share them with us!